thg1lb/tonk-hackathon/README.md

 # Encode AI Hackathon 2025 Submission - Tonk Toolchain App "Ranked Chores"

 Our two-person team created a task manager app that utilizes a shared datastore for "mini-apps" within the app.
 This app includes a task manager, leaderboard, and chatroom, making it suitable for friends looking to make joint tasks more fun, or perhaps roommates looking to optimize their chore system.
+The app can be used via Tonk, and also accessed through the following link: https://rnode-82-163-218-33.a.free.pinggy.link/

 # Usage (a more generic description)